-Many high-bandwidth systems today use large FPGAs together with discrete SerDes transceivers, discrete communications processors, or other discrete components.
-The Virtex-II Pro family can eliminate the need for many of these external components, enhancing time-to-market and performance, even providing system cost benefits in many cases.
+Many high bandwidth systems today use large FPGAs together with discrete SerDes transceivers, discrete communications processors, or other discrete components.
+The Virtex-II Pro family can incorporate many of these components for time-to-market, performance, and even system cost benefits.
 Multi-chip solutions using FPGAs typically require over a hundred I/O pins to interface to each discrete quad 3.125 Gb/s SerDes transceiver or discrete microprocessor.
-The result is increased PCB complexity to accommodate the hundreds of traces, reduced system performance due to on-chip/off-chip connections, and higher overall system costs.
-In some cases, the increased FPGA pin-count requirement may force a higher-density FPGA to be used, again increasing the overall cost.
+The result is increased PCB complexity necessary to accommodate hundreds of traces, reduced system performance due to on-chip/off-chip connections, and higher overall system costs.
+In some cases, the increased FPGA pin-count requirement may force a higher-density FPGA to be used, increasing the overall cost.
 In these cases, the Virtex-II Pro devices can integrate the discrete components to achieve faster system development, higher system performance, and lower costs.